TarunavBA/TarunavBA/README.md

 - 📫 How to reach me **tarunavba@gmail.com**

-- ⚡ Fun fact **I'm an ex- python learner 😂 and currently learning web development with a like for JavaScript.**
+- ⚡ Fun fact **I've been approved my GitHub copilot and GitHub CodeSearch**

 <h3 align="left">Languages and Tools:</h3>